-What standards and protocols Should we adopt for safe trais of such technologies?
-How Should the impacts on local communities and the natural environment be accounted for + measured?
+What spandards and protocols should us adopt for safe trials of such technologies ?
+How should the impacts on local communities and the natural environment be accounted for + measured?

 What technological options are there that are workable, scalable, ethical and for which the benefits outweigh the drawbacks?